interstar/cardigan-bay/bedrock/WorkspaceExample.md

-An example embedded ClojureScript workspace.
+An example embedded ClojureScript Workspace.
 It uses the Small Clojure Interpreter (<https://github.com/borkdude/sci>), running in the browser.

 Note that the output of the code is expected to be either a string or [hiccup](https://github.com/weavejester/hiccup) surrounded by [:div :]
 ----